Norfolk Home Learning

 The prestigious University of Leeds is one which reaches out to home educated candidates.

 Do I need to set up a classroom and have a regular timetable?

 No, don't set out to imitate the routines of school.
 That said, you may quickly find that your week takes shape with various regular outings and activities.

-My resident grandson has weekly music, French and Latin 'spots' at home, besides regular outside activities, so we do have a timetable pinned to the wall.
+My resident grandson (now at college) had weekly music, French and Latin 'spots' at home, besides regular outside activities, so we do have a timetable pinned to the wall.
 Importantly, though, it grew as his home education grew.
 We didn't plan a timetable when we started out.

 A dedicated learning room could be useful, but the photo shows how easily a Shakespeare scene can be played out in a living room!
 In any case, the concept of a dedicated learning room runs counter to the ideal of learning through living.